Q & A

 Q: What is Tomiki Ryu Aiki-Jujutsu?

 A: Tomiki was one of the most talented students that O'Sensei Ueshiba had during the pre-WW II era and was considered a living encyclopedia of Ueshiba's original techniques and art form.
 Tomiki was a primary contributor to Ueshiba's 1st book titled Budo Renshu which documented early Aiki-Ju-Jutsu & Aikibudo.
 Tomiki learned the art form during his time with Ueshiba in both Japan and Manchuria.
-The Tomiki Ryu therefore is much closer to the original Aiki-Jujutsu/Aikibudo than to the soft forms of today's Aikido.
+The Tomiki Ryu therefore is much closer to the original Aiki-Jujutsu/Aikibudo than it is to the softer forms of today's Aikido.

 Q: So how is Tomiki Ryu different from other styles of Aikido?

 A: Tomiki was a professor of Pedagogy at Waseda University and organized a teaching and learning curriculum.
-We start you with the basics, show hos each technique relates to other techniques, and you progress in an organized fashion to advanced work.
+We start you with the basics, show how each technique relates to other techniques, and you progress in an organized fashion to advanced work.
 Other styles sometimes do not have a set pathway to learning but instead teach sporadically with no easily discernible learning flow..

 Q: Is Aiki-Jujutsu/Aikido like karate or other martial arts?